opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 ## When to use radial search

-Use radial search instead of top-k vector search in the following scenarios:
+Use radial search instead of top K vector search in the following scenarios:

 * **Proximity-based filtering**: When you need to find all items within a specific distance from a query point.
 Unlike traditional k-NN searches that return a fixed number of top results, radial search allows you to find all items that fall within a specified distance threshold.